koliaza/academic-kickstart/content/en/teaching/articles/index.md

 I've also contributed to the annual brochure of the [Salon Culture & Jeux Mathématiques](http://www.cijm.org/):
-- in 2017,  an article on [GPS technology](/files/GPS-cijm.pdf) with L. Gabasova, -in 2018  an article on the [angel problem](/files/coursedemon.pdf),
+- in 2017,  an article on [GPS technology](/files/GPS-cijm.pdf) with L. Gabasova,
+- in 2018  an article on the [angel problem](/files/coursedemon.pdf),
 - in 2022 with two articles on [fractals](/files/fractals.pdf) and [Euclid's vision of shapes](/files/euclid-cijm.pdf), with Andrei Rodin and Florentin Waligorski.